Kunduthode: History

 In the pre independence era, Kunduthode was under British Governorship.
 There were large rubber producing estates in Kunduthode in 1916.
+Rubber cultivation begins with the establishment of rubber estate in Kunduthod area by Piers Lasley Company 1916's.
 During this period they had built a bungalow in the middle of estate.
-Workers at the rubber estates began to settle nearby and around the 1930s, the population began to increase.
-Kunduthdode is also famous for high-yielding Kuttiady coconut trees.
+Workers at the rubber estates began to settle nearby and around, Migration started here in the 1930s and the population began to increase.